DASAR-zz/ShiftColorPicker/README.md

 ##Usage

-Grab Eclipse library project from this repository (Maven/Gradle support coming soon)
+Grab project from this repository
+(Maven/Gradle support coming soon)

 Add view to your activity's layout and specify orientation: